-Annapurna Massif is also home to several world-class treks, including the famed Annapurna Circuit.
+It is also home to several world-class treks, including the famed Annapurna Circuit.
 While many of the Annapurna peaks are the world's most dangerous mountains to climb, many of its treks are also dangerous.
 In December 1997, many greats of the climbing world perished in an avalanche on Annapurna's slopes.
 And, in 2014, 43 people died on Thorung La Pass while trekking the Annapurna Circuit.
-This was the single worst trekking accident in history, and was a reminder that the area around this massif needs to be treated with the utmost respect.
+This was the single worst trekking accident in history and was a reminder that the area around this massif needs to be treated with the utmost respect.

 Of special interest is the black wind on the Massif circuit; named after the appearance of the vicious swirling winds that whip around the massif during storms.
 Particles of dust and dirt in the air, give the winds a black appearance, thus black wind.

 Wherever your travels take you in the Himalayan range, the Annapurna Massif or specifically Annapurna Base Camp trek, Ace Holiday Treks will be at your beck and call when it comes to meeting your trekking requirements.
-Ace Holiday Treks is committed to doing whatever is necessary to ensure that your trek within it, or Annapurna Base Camp (ABC) will be the most memorable experience of a lifetime.
-Visit our web site for details of the Massif or Annapurna Base Camp to learn more about a package that will best suit your needs.
+Ace Holiday Treks is committed to doing whatever is necessary to ensure that your trek within it.
+Or Annapurna Base Camp (ABC) will be the most memorable experience of a lifetime.
+Visit our website for details of the Massif or Annapurna Base Camp to learn more about a package that will best suit your needs.